Youssefkhal/fracture_detector/README.md

-# Fracture Detection Web App
+# Fracture Detection ML Web App

 This is a Flask web application that allows users to upload X-ray images and automatically detect whether a **bone fracture** is present using a trained deep learning model.